 Lord, Fusitu'a, Member of Parliament, Tonga, Standing Committee on Population and Development

 The past decades have witnessed a steadily increasing awareness of the need to address the issue of gender equality and women's empowerment.
-Measures have been considered and adopted to increase social, economic and political equity, broaden access to fundamental human rights, and improve nutrition, basic health and education.
-Despite the progress and increasing awareness, inequalities still remain in many societies.
-Violence against women and girls remains at alarmingly high levels across all regions.
-Achieving gender equality and women's rights for all is a grindingly slow process, since it challenges one of the most deeply entrenched of all human attitudes.
-Parliaments and their members are uniquely placed to ensure the enforcement of laws and the allocation of appropriate resources to prevent all forms of violence and discrimination against women and girls and ensure the advancement of gender equality and women's empowerment for equal political, economic and social participation.
+Numerous measures have been adopted in various countries to increase social, economic and political equity, and broaden access to fundamental human rights.
+Despite the progress and increasing awareness, however, profound inequalities still remain in many societies, and violence against women and girls is rampant at alarmingly high levels across all regions.

-The establishment of the Standing Committee's main purpose is to share knowledge, advocate and exchange experiences among its members for advancing gender equality and women's empowerment across the region.
-Members of the Standing Committee will be informed of progress made and provide guidance to future plans and gender related activities of AFPPD.
+This Standing Committee's main purpose is to share knowledge, advocate and exchange experiences among its members to advance gender equality and women's empowerment across the region.
+Members of this Standing Committee will be informed of progress and provide guidance to the gender-related activities of AFPPD.

 Hon.
 Ms., Dina Mahalaxmi Upadhyay, Member of Parliament, Nepal, Chairperson of NFPPD